Shane Victorino

-Shane Patrick Victorino (born November 30, 1980), nicknamed "The Flyin' Hawaiian", is an American former professional baseball outfielder.
+Shane Patrick Victorino (born November 30, 1980), nicknamed "the Flyin' Hawaiian", is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the San Diego Padres, Philadelphia Phillies, Los Angeles Dodgers, Boston Red Sox, and Los Angeles Angels of Anaheim.
 He was primarily a switch-hitter until the 2013 season, when discomfort from various hamstring, back, and knee problems forced him to become an exclusively right-handed batter.

 Victorino made his MLB debut with the Padres in 2003.
 He played for the Phillies from 2005 through 2012.
 With the Phillies, Victorino won three Gold Glove Awards, was named to two MLB All-Star Games, and was a member of the 2008 World Series champions.
 With the Red Sox, Victorino won his fourth Gold Glove Award and was a member of the 2013 World Series champions.
 He also won the Lou Gehrig Memorial Award in 2008 and the Branch Rickey Award in 2011.

 Early life

 Victorino was born on November 30, 1980, in Wailuku, Hawaii.
 He is the youngest son born to Mike, Sr. and Joycelyn Victorino in Hawaii.
 When Victorino was very young he was diagnosed with attention deficit hyperactivity disorder.

 Victorino played baseball, soccer, basketball and football in his youth and ran track.
 As a senior at St. Anthony High School in Wailuku, he won state championships in the 100, 200 and 400 meters.
 His 100-meter time set a state record.
-On the football field, he was a placekicker and slotback for head coach Charley Ane.
+On the football field, he was a placekicker and slotback for head coach Charlie Ane.

 Victorino signed a letter of intent to play college baseball for the Hawaii Rainbow Warriors prior to the 1999 MLB draft.
 After he was selected by the Los Angeles Dodgers in the sixth round, June Jones also offered Victorino a scholarship to play for the Hawaii Rainbow Warriors football team.
 He signed instead with Dodgers on June 8, 1999.